Jayden-Htn/WEB701_Project/README.md

 To run MERN:
 1. `npm run m2-mern-f` from the top level to start the frontend
-2. `npm run m2-mern-b` from the top level to start the backend
+2. `npm run m2-mern-b` from the top level to start the backend (new terminal)

 To run MEAN:
 1. `npm run m2-mean-f` from the top level to start the frontend
-2. `npm run m2-mean-b` from the top level to start the backend
+2. `npm run m2-mean-b` from the top level to start the backend (new terminal)

+### Milestone 3
+Milestone 3 contains the full MERN implementation.

+To run:
+1. `npm run m3-f` from the top level to start the frontend
+2. `npm run m3-b` from the top level to start the backend (new terminal)

 ## Users
 In Milestone two there are 3 pre-made users: